jpgimenez/craftbeerpiLCD/README.md

 - Whether you need a reboot have a look in the comments of the parameters.
 - A new fermenter should have a target temperature and at least one step defined.
 - It maybe necessary to restart craftbeerpi after adding a new fermenter.
-- Sometimes it lastes a long time till the fermenterstep starts running.
-I don't know why this is happening.

 - If the address is right but you still can not see letters displayed:
   - try to adjust contrast by the screw on the back of the LCD Hardware (I2C Modul)
   - be shure to provide the LCD hardware with the right ammount of voltage (mostly 5V or 3.3V)